Balume History, Family Crest & Coats of Arms

 The parish, in the union and hundred of Bosmere and Claydon, East division of Suffolk, 3 miles from Needham-Market was small but contained about 275 inhabitants in the late 1890s.

-Important Dates for the Balume family
+Early History of the Balume family

 This web page shows only a small excerpt of our Balume research.
 Another 287 words (20 lines of text) covering the years 1086, 1212, 1275, 1500, 1568, 1577, 1635, 1684, 1830, 1600 and 1642 are included under the topic Early Balume History in all our PDF Extended History products and printed products wherever possible.